PostHog/posthog.com/contents/blog/how-to-run-transparent-company.md

 There really hasn't been a single situation where transparency hasn't been to our company's advantage.

 Most companies seem to share when necessary but not by default.
-I hope this piece changes that - as a startup, you've done something wrong if you don't trust your own team.
+I hope this piece changes that because, as a startup, you've done something wrong if you don't trust your own team.

 It's worth noting that these are my views on how and why more startups should offer greater _internal_ transparency.
 I've focused on internal transparency because I believe it can be realistically practiced and helps the most people.
 I've written about startups because that's what I know.